exploratorystudios/Hermes/README.md

 * **Activation Function (The Spark of Thought):** Sigmoid activation function ($f(x) = \frac{1}{(1 + e^{-x})}$), with output clamping for stable thought processes on the calculator.
 * **Display:** Clear, text-based communication of menus, progress, and results.

-*(Note: The program name on the calculator might be truncated (e.g., to `HERMES` or `NNCLAS10`).
-The internal display name "NEURALNET CLASSIFIER V10.0" will still be shown by Hermes itself.)*

 ### Hermes's Training Scribe (Python Script: `python_trainer.py`)

 * **Crafting Messages on Olympus (PC-Based Model Training):** Train Hermes's neural network on your computer, allowing for more extensive training epochs and fine-tuned learning rates, resulting in more insightful classification "messages."